leeonlee/wafflestand/README.md

 Notes:

-- Isolate check for user authentication from for loop improve efficiency? may sacrifice maintainability/readability
+- Isolate check for user authentication from for to loop improve efficiency? may sacrifice maintainability/readability